aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Purvu, niedrāju, grīslāju, meldrāju platības īpatsvars analīzes šūnā (1 ha)

-**Procedure:** First, swamps, mires, bogs and reed, sedge, rush beds from [Landscape classification](#Ch05.03) are selected (values between 700 and 800 are reclassified to value 1, others as 0).
-Once reclassified, the layer is aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+**Procedure:** First, the swamps, mires, bogs and reed, sedge, rush beds from the [Landscape classification](#Ch05.03) are selected (values between 700 and 800 are reclassified to value 1; all others are set to 0).
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r